What is Self Care?

 In its simplest form, self care is just the little things you can do to look after your own physical and mental health.
 It’s about trying to listen to how you are feeling and understanding what you need, even if it’s difficult, so you can look after yourself, family, friends and people you care for.

 This could mean taking timeout when you’re feeling overwhelmed; it could mean making time to do an activity that you know makes you feel good; or it could be as simple as making sure to do the basics like eating and sleeping well.

-Most people can take care of themselves when they have a common illness like a sore throat or cough rather than visiting their GP or nurse, while pharmacists can help by giving advice on over-the-counter medicines to treat an illness.
+Most people can take care of themselves when they have a sore throat or cough rather than visiting their GP, while pharmacists can help by giving advice on over-the-counter medicines to treat some symptoms.

 Where can I go for Self Care advice?

 There is lots of information available to support you and to help you manage your health and care.

 If you register for the NHS App, as well as allowing you to access a range of NHS services, order repeat prescriptions, book and manage appointment.
 Here you can find a complete guide to conditions, symptoms and treatments, including what to do and when to get help, as well as the A – Z of Health and Medicines .

 This provides a complete guide to conditions, symptoms and treatments, including what to do and when to get help, including an A – Z of Health and Medicines .